thindil/nish/README.md

   alias.
 * Name: The name of the alias.
 The text which have to be entered to execute the alias.
 It doesn't need to be unique, but if two aliases in the same directory have the same name, then the first one will be executed.
+The name can contain only letters, numbers, and underscores.
 * Path: The main directory in which the alias works.
 * Recursive: If set to 1, the alias is available for all subdirectories of the path.
 If set to 0, is available only in the selected directory.